felipelewyee/Diet-NOF/README.md

     for set in Diet030 Diet050 Diet100; do
         echo $set
         cd $set
-        for nof in PNOF5 PNOF7 GNOF GNOFm; do echo $nof
+        for nof in PNOF5 PNOF7 GNOF GNOFm20; do
+            echo $nof
             cd $nof
             julia --project=@analyzer ../../../utils/common.jl